 - The injury was not within the scope of employment.
 Only injuries suffered while in the course of employment and related to the employment are covered by workers’ compensation.
 With some exceptions, commuting to and from work is not ‘part of the job’, and injuries coming to work and going home are not in the scope of employment.
 Injuries suffered during a break may or may not be in the course of employment, depending on where the person is, what they were doing, and how they were injured.
 Certain activities by the injured worker can remove them from the scope of employment, such as horseplay, a violation of law, intoxication, or directly disobeying an express work rule.

-- Other good cause; please explain fully in the space below.
+- Other good cause.
 This is the ‘catch-all’ denial, when the insurance company suspects there is some reason to deny the claim, but does not quite know what their defense will be.